ArtifexSoftware/mupdf/docs/reference/javascript/types/PDFWidget.rst

 components such as buttons, text inputs and signature fields.

-Because PDFWidget inherits `PDFAnnotation`, they also provide the same interface calls as other annotations.
+Because PDFWidget inherits `PDFAnnotation`, they also provide the same interface as other annotation types.

-Many widgets, e.g. text inputs or checkboxes, are the visual representation of their abstract form field.
-As the widget changes state, so does its field value.
-E.g. when the text is edited in a text input or a checkbox is checked.
-But wdigets may also be changed by Javascript event handlers connected to other widgets.
+Many widgets, e.g. text inputs or checkboxes, are the visual representation of an associated form field.
+As the widget changes state, so does its corresponding field value; for example when the text is edited in a text input or a checkbox is checked.
+Note that widgets may be changed by Javascript event handlers triggered by edits on other widgets.

 The PDF specification has sections on `Widget annotations
 <https://opensource.adobe.com/dc-acrobat-sdk-docs/pdfstandards/pdfreference1.7old.pdf#G13.1951506>`_